sumukhvaidya/sumukhvaidya.github.io/_pages/cv.md

 * May '24- Aug '24: Display Hardware Engineering Intern.
 Apple Inc, Cupertino, California
   * Working on Display optics as to study the thermal and lifetime characteristics of OLED display panels
   * Automated spectroradiometers, display color sensors and other sensors to measure display characteristics.
+  * Analyzed spectral data and proposed two new metrics to track to drive next-gen panel development decisions.

 * Dec '17: Visiting Student Researcher, JPARC, Tokai, Japan (<a href="https://wiki.kek.jp/pages/viewpage.action?pageId=358613286">Link</a>)